hirosystems/ordhook/README.md

     }
 }

-// Append events to a file through filesystem.
+// Append events to a file through the filesystem.
 Convenient for local tests.
 // `file_append` construct admits:
 //  - path (string type).
 Path to file on disk.
 {